SevenTV/Extension/README.md

 #### Site Script

 Most of the logic inside the Extension runs under the Site Script, located under `src/sites`.
 Each folder there corresponds to an origin, such as `twitch.tv` or `youtube.com`.
 A module system exists to neatly section off features into their own space.

 The site script works with HMR (Hot Module Replacement) and any changes to components within will hot-update accordingly, making UI building very efficient.

-### License

-This project is released under the [Commons Clause](https://commonsclause.com/) License Condition v1.0, which restricts the sale of the software, but allows for free use, modification, and distribution.

-Please review the [LICENSE.md](LICENSE.md) file for more information.